Sound and Neighborhood Walls

 - Approximately 7 miles of sound walls in 19 separate locations

-- Walls will be located within the MoPac right-of-way either along the property line or near the roadway, with the exception of a one-mile stretch of wall along Great Northern Blvd
+- Walls will be located within the MoPac right-of-way either along the property line or near the roadway, with the exception of a stretch of wall along Great Northern Blvd

 - Wall heights vary between 8’ and 20’ tall depending on topography and location